JonWofr/ClubberApp/README.md

 Android: for the event and club fragment we used a recycler view in which carviews are being shown.
 The cardviews are connected with the recycler view through an adapter.
 In the home fragment we have a basic layout with an edit text.
 When you click on the edit text a datepicker dialog opens.
 After picking a date the user can click on a button.
-When clicking on that button the event fragment opens and the user sees all events that are available filtered by the picked date.
+When clicking on that button the event fragment opens and the user sees all events that are available filtered by the picked date. <br>
 IOS: Not final.
 Still in development and just for debugging at the moment.

 **functionality:**